oksanagit/Hello_test/README.md

 # babyIOC
 babyIOC is easy to assemble plug and play Debian server with installed latest NSLS2 EPICS Debian distribution, compiled areaDetector package with prosilica sample IOC deployed at /epics/iocs.
-NSLS2 Epics Debian distribution is built from community epicsdeb repository and deployed at /usr/lib/epics/
+NSLS2 Epics Debian distribution is built from community epicsdeb repository and deployed at /usr/lib/epics/.
+X2Go server is intsalled on this system.

 ## Introduction
 Building an EPICS Control System from scratch could be a tedious, time consuming and challenging for the beginners.